eugene-khyst/postgresql-event-sourcing/README.md

 ![CQRS](img/cqrs-1.svg)

 CQRS is a self-sufficient architectural pattern and doesn't require event sourcing.
-But in practice event sourcing is usually used in conjunction with CQRS.
+But in practice, event sourcing is usually used in conjunction with CQRS.
-Event store is used as a write database and SQL or NoSQL database as a read database.
+Event store is used as a write database, and SQL or NoSQL database as a read database.

 ![CQRS with event sourcing](img/cqrs-2.svg)